joaooliveiradev/socialnetwork-frontend/README.md

-<p align="center">A mini social-network created with
+<p align="center">A mini social-network created with React, Typescript and Styled Components</p>